Ramin8or/U_FS_P5-LinuxServer/README.md

 sudo su - postgres
 psql
 ```
-Use the following commands to create catalog user and give it roles in the database system:
+Use the following commands to create catalog user with appropriate roles and create the catalog database:
 ```
-CREATE USER catalog WITH PASSWORD 'password';
+CREATE USER catalog WITH PASSWORD 'catalog';
 ALTER USER catalog CREATEDB;
+CREATE DATABASE catalog WITH OWNER catalog;
+\c catalog
+REVOKE ALL ON SCHEMA public FROM public;
+GRANT ALL ON SCHEMA public TO catalog;
 ```
-To see the affects of these commands type `\du` then exit and logout of the postgre account:
+Finally, exit and logout of the postgre account:
 ```
 \q
 exit